RobiNN1/phpCacheAdmin/README.md

 - **APCu**:
     - View, edit, and delete user-cached entries.
     - View cache information and memory usage statistics.
-    - **Analysis** of the cache - memory by namespace, biggest keys, most requested keys, and an expiration and last-used summary.
+    - **Analysis** of the cache.
-    - **Health** checks - memory usage, hit rate, how often the cache filled up, and **fragmentation** of the free memory, which can make storing a large entry fail even when there is enough of it left.
+    - **Health** checks.
 - **OPcache**:
     - View and invalidate cached scripts.
     - Get statistics on memory usage, hit rates, and cached keys.
     - **Treemap** visualization of cached scripts by memory usage.
+    - **Warmup** that compiles a whole directory into the cache.
+Useful right after a deployment.
+    - **Health** checks.
 - **Realpath Cache**:
-    - View and clear PHP's realpath cache entries.
+    - View and clear PHP's realpath cache entries, with their TTL and memory usage.

+There is also a **Server** dashboard for a quick look at the machine phpCacheAdmin runs on - PHP version and configuration, loaded extensions, `phpinfo()`, and CPU, RAM and disk usage.

 ## Installation